donomii/powerlock/README.md

 # powerlock

+This repository contains alternative lock implementations to help with debugging and monitoring Go applications.

+- **CtxRWMutex** - Context locks with timeout support
+- **MaxRWMutex** - Locks that limit the number of waiting goroutines
+- **MeteredRWMutex** - Prometheus-instrumented locks for observability

+## Overview

 A Go library providing enhanced read-write mutex implementations with advanced features for monitoring, debugging, and resource management.

 ## Features